baguad/baguad.github.io/index.md

 # Getting Started with Docs as Code

-I am learning "docs as code" through Github.
+I am learning "docs as code" through GitHub using GitHub pages.

 [Docs as Code Overview](docs-as-code-overview.md)